socialize-cloud/doc/products/post-api.md

 ### Creating a Post

-Endpoint: `POST /forum/post`
+Endpoint: `POST /post`

-This endpoint is used to create a new forum post in the forum.
+This endpoint is used to create a new post.
 After requesting, the server will create the post and return the post information.

 Example Request: